Dola108/1Tag.github.io/README.md

 # 1Tag

 1Tag is a social discussion website.
 Assigning a hashtag in each post composed by the user is mandatory in the website.
-Based on the number of posts under a hastag, top-most trending hashtags are shown separately.
+Based on the number of posts under a hashtag, top-most trending hashtags are shown separately.
 A post can have likes, dislikes, comments and replies like reddit.
 Based on these, popular posts are also ordered.
 User can browse posts under-
 * a selected hashtag
 * popular posts with most duscussions
 * all posts based on recency.